hpcraink/fsprj2/README.md

 ## libiotrace

-libiotrace is a tool for monitoring a running dynamically linked program without the need for changing it.
+_libiotrace_ is a tool for monitoring a running dynamically linked program without the need for changing it.
 During a monitored run detailed data for many File-I/O related function calls is collected.
 The collected data is written to log files.

 ### Prerequisites

-libiotrace is currently only available for Linux-Systems.
+_libiotrace_ is currently only available for Linux-Systems.
 It's tested with _Red Hat Enterprise Linux Server release 7.7_, _KDE neon User Edition 5.18 release 18.04_ and _Ubuntu 18.04.3 LTS_.

-To build libiotrace on your system you need a C-Compiler, _make_, _cmake_ and _ccmake_.
+To build _libiotrace_ on your system you need a C-Compiler, _make_, _cmake_ and _ccmake_.

 ### Build libiotrace

-Steps to build libiotrace
+Steps to build _libiotrace_:

 1. create a new folder &lt;libiotrace-folder&gt; for the source
 2. to get the source you have two options